JuliaYu2002/TheGoodVibes/README.md

 1. Open a terminal in the project's root directory
 2. Run `npm i` to install the packages used in this project
 3. Run `npm run start` to run the server
-4. Open a browser and visit http://localhost:3000
+4. Open a browser and visit http://localhost:3000 or the demo page at http://localhost:3000/demo
 # Contributors:
 * [JuliaYu2002](https://github.com/JuliaYu2002)
 * [RafaelPiloto10](https://github.com/RafaelPiloto10)